Roslyn, Palmerston North: Features

 Roslyn has a community policing centre and fire station, a community pool, a local pub, and numerous shops.
-There is a large agricultural zone which manufactures concrete and plastic pipes, agricultural feed, distributing hubs, car parts are present also.
+There is a large industrial zone which manufactures concrete and plastic pipes, agricultural feed, distributing hubs, car parts are present also.

 Terrace End Cemetery, the oldest cemetery in Palmerston North, is located at the foot of Vogel Street.

 Skogland Park, a football park, is named after former MP Phil Skoglund.

 Vautier Park, a former Edwards Brick and Pipes quarry site and Palmerston North's main outdoor netball park, is named for Catherine Vautier, a former teacher at QEC who was instrumental in the formation of Manawatu Netball.

 Edwards Pit Park, a former Brick and Pipes site and former soccer ground, has been redeveloped with native trees, waterways and paths.

 Norton Park, which features a wetland and the remnants of Little Kawau Stream.

 Hulme Street Reserve is also located in Roslyn.

 Many Roslyn street names are named after well-known writers or Victoria Cross recipients.